pkliui/SkiNet/docs/source/documentation.md

 ```html
 <meta http-equiv="refresh" content="0; url=./build/html/index.html" />
 ```

+- Push to remote branch containing the documentation

 - In Settings/Actions/General/Workflow permissions, make sure to have "Read and write permissions" selected.
 - Now each time, one pushes to the "documentation" branch, Github Actions will execute this workflow and publish the updated documentation in "gh-pages" branch